GlasshouseVentureStudio/glasshouse-stack/packages/style-guide/README.md

 }
 ```

-The base TypeScript config is also available as `@glasshouse/style-guide/typescript` which only specifies a set of general rules.
+The base TypeScript config is also available as `@glasshouse/style-guide/typescript` which only specifies a set of general rules:

 ```json
 {